“I’m going to exclusively breastfeed for 12 months”

 Do you know what you’ll say?
 “Well, I mean, I didn’t get to a year.
 I really wanted to breastfeed to a year.”

 And then I will lovingly “smack” you across the face and tell you stop being stupid.
 You and I both know what you have been through.
 It was impressive.
-You should be nothing less than complete satisfied and proud of all every day you breastfed.
+You should be nothing less than completely satisfied and proud of every day you lactated.

 So, let’s continue to set some mini goals and celebrate mini successes shall we?